-• IFRS 15, Revenue from Contracts with Customers (effective January 1, 2018)
+• PFRS 15, Revenue from Contracts with Customers

-IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under IFRS 15 revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
-The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.
+PFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under PFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The principles in PFRS 15 provide a more structured approach to measuring and recognizing revenue.

-The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
-Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018 with early adoption permitted.
+The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under PFRS.
+Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018.
+The Group is currently assessing the impact of adopting this standard.